z-morgan/plentish/dev_notes.md

 - add email-based password recovery

-# Steps:
+# Steps for current todo:
-- make a demo route which allows full-usage of a auto-resetting demo account `/demo`
+make a demo route which allows full-usage of an auto-resetting demo account `/demo`

-create a bunch of seed data for a demo account

-setup three demo accounts
-- when the demo route is requested, select the demo account with the longest duration since being reset
-- reset that account data
+(optional) - add a before filter which does the following if the request is made by a demo user:
-- sign the user in with that account
+  - checks how long it has been since the account logged in

-add a link to the homepage to visit the demo route define a db method which will drop a users data and then re-add the seed data add a column to the users table which is an optional timestamp for the last time the account was reset create three demo users with the seed data create a db method which identifies the oldest reset demo account, resets it, and returns the username
+  - if more than 15min, log the account out, redirect ot homepage, and show a flash saying that the demo account time limit has been reached

+note: user id > 2 open on live db (check this before committing)

 # Units to add: